jakeherold/weather-app/README.md

 * ~~Get REST API up and running.~~
 * ~~True-up REST API function to Vagrant box (confirmed it works locally, now have to figure out settings for getting it to be queriable from the host machine)~~
 * ~~debug oddball behavior where a second request is made, even if 10 minutes haven't passed.~~
-* Sort out puppet things  - service-ify the script, and start on startup.
+* ~~Sort out Puppet things~~ FWIW, i'm using a _very_ limited amount of puppet provisioning, but it does exist within the vagrant file, for what that's worth.

 # Limitations
 * API Timeout - No more than 60 per minute w/ my free tier API Token, with 95% uptime SLA